00 The Tracking Stack

 Components

 A GTM server container.
-Where it earns its keep is iOS, ITP, and the long tail.
+It earns its keep where client-side tracking breaks.

 Server-side GTM is not optional in 2026.
 Safari and iOS strip client-side cookies, ad blockers eat client-side beacons, and conversion APIs (Meta CAPI, Google Ads enhanced conversions for leads) prefer server signals anyway.
 Run a server container on a custom subdomain.
 Forward purchase events from the web container to the server, then fan out to Google, Meta, GA4 from there.